shundhammer/qdirstat/README.md

 **WinDirStat is a Windows port of KDirStat**, the predecessor of QDirStat.

-So it's the other way round: **The Linux version was there first**, and somebody liked it so much that he wrote a Windows version based on that idea.
-That's a rare thing; usually people port Windows originals to Linux.
+So it's the other way round: **The Linux version was there first**, and somebody liked it so much that they wrote a Windows version based on that idea.

 See also https://windirstat.net/background.html and the WinDirStat "About" dialog.

 ### QDirStat and K4DirStat

-K4DirStat is a port to KDE 4 / Qt 4 of the old KDE 3 / Qt 3 KDirStat.
+K4DirStat is a port to KDE 4 / Qt4 of the old KDE 3 / Qt3 KDirStat.
 QDirStat is
 independent of that; it is based on the old KDE 3 KDirStat directly.